Matylda Pálfyová: Major competitions

 As part of the Sokol (ČOS) team, she went to various demonstration exercises to prepare for the Olympic Games.
 After 1935, her sports activities started successfully, when she was one of Czechoslovakia's best female gymnasts.
 She scored 7.3 and took fourth place in the so-called elimination (i.e. nomination) Sokol competitions on 18 May 1936 and thereby secured participation in the 1936 Summer Olympic Games in Berlin.
 At the 1936 Olympic Games in Berlin, she won a silver medal in the women's team competition (the only gymnastics discipline for women) as a member of the Czechoslovakia women's national artistic gymnastics team.

 At the 1938 World Gymnastics Championships in Prague, the strength of the Czechoslovak team, operating on the basis of the Sokol physical education units, was fully demonstrated.
 As a member of the Czechoslovakia team, Pálfyová won the title of world champion, while she received the highest marks in rings and vault.
 She also won bronze in the women's all-around behind compatriots Vlasta Děkanová and Zdenka Veřmiřovská.

 In 1939, after the establishment of the First Slovak Republic, she quit gymnastics because she refused to train in the physical education organization Hlinkova garda.
 She worked as part of the Club of Slovak Tourists and Skiers, where she was engaged in canoeing or equestrianism.

+Legacy

+The Slovak Olympic and Sports Committee awards the Matylda Pálfyová Award annually since 2005, which is intended exclusively for women - for their sporting achievements, activity in sports and in the Olympic movement.